Professional author, editor, and teacher.

 Symbolism adds depth to whatever it touches.

-Each card is covered in specific symbols, let’s look at them with writing in mind.
+Each card is covered in specific symbols.
+Each symbol is multisided.
+Let’s look at all their myriad facets with with writing in mind.

-The Tarot for Writing project is a free online tool to inspire you to turn your readings into art.
+The Tarot for Writing project is an online tool to inspire you to turn your readings into art.